antusus/elasticsearch-course/notes/02_document_operations.md

  - filter characters, like remove HTML encoding, convert & to and,
  - tokenize values on white spaces, strings or non letters
  - filter tokens, apply lowercase, stemming, synonyms apply stopwords and more

+# Updating document
+In ES documents are immutable.
+They have _version field.
+To update document you need to upload it with never version.
+An old document is marked for deletion and will later be removed.

+You can upload partial of a document to update only some fields (using POST REST API), or you can update whole docment (using PUT REST API).

+# Deleting document
+Use DELETE REST API call and document will be marked for deletion.